Frequently Asked Questions

-Click this link or contact Serena to discuss: Which Level is right for me?
+Click this link or contact Serena to discuss: Assessing the Best Level for You

 If you received formal training (e.g. taking exams) and were doing pointe-work but have had a long break, a higher level may still be suitable but it will be important to be patient with your body and not ask too much of it, too soon.
 You may find you remember everything but will be lacking the strength, skill and elasticity - particularly in the Achilles tendons - so resisting going full out too soon would be wise.

 Always work safely and within your means, under the guidance of your teacher.